vedran-kolka-syntio/risingwave-docs/docs/sql/functions-operators/sql-function-cast.md

 title: Cast functions and operators
 ---

-Use the `cast` function and operator to convert a value to a specifc type.
+Use the `cast` function and operator to convert a value to a specific type.

 ## Syntax